GIScience/openrouteservice/docs/run-instance/running-with-docker.md

 It is possible to pass openrouteservice configuration properties into a docker container as environment variables.
 The `docker-compose.yml` contains many available configuration options as comments, with a short description.
-The following example snippet of the modified `docker-compose.yml` shows a setup where the car profile is disabled and wheelchair is enabled:
+The following example snippet of the modified `docker-compose.yml` shows a setup where the driving-car profile is disabled and wheelchair is enabled:

 ```yaml
     environment: